TheRobBrennan/explore-craft-cms/craft-cms-docker/README.md

 ### PHP

 Create the Dockerfile for our PHP container at `docker-config/php/Dockerfile`.
 This container's sole responsibility is to run `php-fpm` - which will parse our PHP files and return appropriate responses.

+One benefit of creating our PHP image in this manner is that we can do other things with it down the line - such as mounting temporary test code, deploying to different environments, etc.